funkygao/gafka/cmd/kateway/README.md

 - why named kateway?

   Admittedly, it is not a good name.
-Just short for kafka gateway.
+Just short for kafka gateway

 - how to batch messages in Pub?